Ib Benoh: Early life

+Benoh’s parents were Syrian of Libyan descent.
+His mother, Afifa Abi Al Haj, was a privately educated homemaker.
+His father, Hasan Bin Nuh, served under Glubb Pasha in the Jordanian Arab Legion.
+Benoh spent part of his early years in Amman before the family returned to Damascus, where his father assumed the role of overseeing aircraft parts and logistics at a military air base.

-Born to Jordanian parents of Libyan descent, Benoh lived in Amman for the first four years until his family moved to Damascus.
-His father served in the Arab Legion of the Royal Jordanian Army, under general Glubb Pasha.
-His mother was privately educated.
-Benoh only knew a little about his paternal grandparents.
-His paternal grandfather, head of a high school in Khoms, Libya, had died not long after fleeing his homeland to evade capture by Italian invaders for his role in funding the resistance.
+Benoh’s paternal grandfather, Ibrahim Bin Nuh, after whom he was named, was an olive oil producer and headmaster of a high school in Khoms, Libya.
+He died not long after fleeing his homeland to evade capture by the Italian invaders for his role in funding the resistance.

-Though his family lived in humble surroundings, Benoh had a culturally vibrant upbringing - filled with art, poetry, music, literature, and storytelling.
-His mother often played the oud and sang at family gatherings.
-One of Benoh's earliest memories is spending Thursday evenings watching and imitating the Sufis next door, chanting and spinning.
+Though his family lived in humble surroundings, Benoh had a culturally vibrant upbringing, one filled with art, poetry, music, literature, and storytelling.
+His mother often played the oud and sang during family gatherings.
+One of his earliest memories includes spending Thursday evenings watching and imitating the Sufis next door as they chanted and performed ritual spinning.

 Growing up, Benoh exhibited a ferocious appetite for literature.
-He had access to books that had belonged to his late maternal grandfather, a judge, who had left behind a fascinating library, which included handwritten and hand-illustrated books.
-After school, Benoh educated himself by reading extensively on various subjects, including medicine, science, regional and international law, the three Abrahamic religions, Hinduism, Buddhism, poetry, and philosophy by Sufis and other intellectuals.
+He had access to the personal library of his late maternal grandfather, Adeeb Abi Al Haj, a judge, who left behind a notable collection that included handwritten and hand-illustrated volumes.
+Benoh dedicated time each day after school to self-education, reading extensively on a wide range of subjects, including medicine, science, regional and international law, the three Abrahamic religions, Hinduism, Buddhism, poetry, and the philosophical works of Sufi thinkers and other intellectuals.

-Besides reading, Benoh also devoted much of his time through his teen years to writing, drawing, and painting.
-He wrote short stories, plays, poetry, thoughts, and observations.
-Often Benoh painted with watercolors on paper outdoors using river water, developing a ritual of sending his finished watercolor paintings down one of the seven rivers flowing through Damascus and watching his work fade away.
+In addition to reading, Benoh devoted much of his time during his teenage years to writing, drawing, and painting.
+He wrote short stories, plays, poetry, as well as personal reflections and observations.
+Benoh often painted outdoors on the banks of the Barada River, using its water to hydrate his watercolor paints, and developed a personal ritual of sending his finished paintings downstream, watching as his artwork gradually disappeared.

 Benoh grew up in a family of artists.
 His maternal grandmother created quilts.
 She involved him in gathering scrap fabrics from friends and family and had him select the cut pieces for her designs.
 Benoh’s maternal uncle Mahmoud Jalal was a respected artist in the region.
 Growing up, Benoh dreamt of traveling to Rome to study at the art academy just like his uncle and cousin Khaled Jalal had done before him.

 As his appetite for learning new skills grew, Benoh actively sought instruction.
 Not finding a local source, he enrolled in a mail correspondence program with an art school in Paris.
 His first major purchase with his allowance was a book on Renaissance art, his prized possession, which he cherished and diligently studied.
 Adding to his daily independent activities, Benoh began dabbling with clay sculpting.
 His insatiable appetite for growing his artistic skills was finally satisfied when he enrolled at a newly established art center in downtown Damascus.